teo-tsirpanis/Covarsky/README.md

 ### Disabling Covarsky

 Since version 1.3.0 Covarsky is enabled by default when you install the package.
-If for some reason you want to disable it you can do it with the following property:
+If for any reason you want to disable it you can do it with the following property:

 ``` xml
 <PropertyGroup>